techgrounds/techgrounds-JarBanf/10_Final-Project/Documents/decisions_doc.md

 #### Compute
 - 🟧 EC2: Virtual servers in the cloud.

-#### Database
-- 🟦 ~~RDS: Managed Relational Database Service~~.
-    - I will not be implementing a RDS database in my design.
-The admin has knowledge on setting up and maintaining a database.
-So I will setup a EC2-instance as a database server.

 #### Management & Governance
 - 🟥 CloudFormation: Create and Manage Resources with Templates
-- 🟥 ~~CloudTrail: Track User Activity and API Usage~~.
-    - I will NOT be implementing this service in to the infrastructure (yet).
-    It is best practice to use this service, but seen that it is not defined in the necessary requirements, I will not dedicate time and energy on it (yet).
-It is not a priority right now.

 #### Networking & Content Delivery
 - 🟪 VPC: Isolated Cloud Resources.

 #### Security, Identity, & Compliance
-- 🟥 ~~Certificate Manager: Provision, Manage, and Deploy SSL/TLS Certificates.~~
-    - I will NOT be implementing this service in to the infrastructure (yet).
-    Ideally, I will need to apply for an official SSL certificate to be able to provide encrypted connection to the website.
-Seen that this is not in the necessary requirements, I will not dedicate time and energy on it (yet).
-It is not a priority right now.
 - 🟥 IAM: Manage access to AWS resources.
 - 🟥 Key Management Service: Securely Generate and Manage AWS Encryption Keys